(semi)concerto

 program note:

-The violinist embraces the mood of the moment, taking things at face value without
+The violinist embraces the mood of the moment, taking things at face value without wavering.
+When the work skirts into those absurd moments, the performer joins in, contributing to the silliness of the moment without breaking character.

 Above all, this is an expression of not taking yourself too seriously.